psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 STRANGE LEGENDS.

-SAINT BERNARD'S SOUP- Saint Bernard, the Abbot of Clairvaus, lived in the twelfth century, and was famed for his wisdom and kindness.
+SAINT BERNARD'S SOUP- Saint Bernard, the Abbot of Clairvaux, lived in the twelfth century, and was famed for his wisdom and kindness.
 Being a great man as well as good one he discovered that people were on their guard when they spoke to him, so in order to know what they were thinking about he sometimes disguised himself as a beggar and wandered the country.

-On these occasions Saint Bernard like a real beggar.
+On these occasions Saint Bernard lived like a real beggar.
 He set out without a penny in his pocket, and suffered all the hardships of the poor.
 When starving he had to trust to his wits to obtain food.
 After being refused even a crust in a certain village, he went to the house of the lord of the manor, and knocked at the door.
 But the servant tried to drive him away.

 "Be off," they cried.
 "We have nothing for you."